avsolatorio/world-bank-pover-t-tests-solution/README.md

 The submission file will be generated and stored in the `submission/` directory in the project root.

 Logs from the model training can be accessed by looking at the `output.logs` file.

+## Other details

+Please check the [Background and Submission Overview.md](Background and Submission Overview.md) for more details.